From speed to scale: The next decade of power

 Source: See endnote 1.

-Governments and corporations are driving this transformation, shaped by three powerful forces: deglobalization, as nations pursue energy independence; digitalization, as AI and data consumption accelerate demand for reliable power; and decarbonization, as industries electrify and invest for sustainable growth.
-Each is accelerating the same outcome: delivering cheap, fast and scalable energy—power, in every form, faster than ever before.
+Governments and corporations are driving this transformation, shaped by three powerful forces: deglobalization, as nations, spurred in part by recent energy shocks caused by geopolitics, pursue energy independence; digitalization, as AI and data consumption accelerate demand for reliable power; and decarbonization, as industries electrify and invest for sustainable growth.
+Each is reinforcing the same outcome: to deliver cheap, fast, and scalable energy.

 No single form of energy will be sufficient to meet this unprecedented level of demand.
-It will take “any-and-all” power solutions: Clean, conventional and hybrid systems alike have distinct and complementary roles to play.
-Renewable energy will be at the center of this mix, providing the scalable, low-cost foundation for the future grid.
+It will take “any and all” power solutions: Clean, conventional, and hybrid systems alike have distinct and complementary roles to play.
+Renewable energy will be at the center of this mix, providing the scalable, low-cost foundation on which the future grid is built.

 Savvy investors will find tremendous opportunities for long-term value creation in developing diverse power solutions.
-Capitalizing on this moment requires a deep understanding of the past, present and future of energy technologies and markets.
+But capitalizing on this moment requires a deep understanding of the past, present, and future of energy technologies and markets.

 A Decade of Falling Costs and Rising Opportunities: 2015–2025

-The renewable energy market that powers today’s global economy was largely built over the past 10 years.
-While government support was an important driver in the first half of that decade, renewable energy quickly proved it could stand on its own over the second half, thanks to supportive market dynamics, dramatic improvements in technology and reductions in cost.
+The renewable energy market that powers today’s global economy was largely built over the previous decade.
+While government support played an important role early in the cycle, renewable energy increasingly demonstrated that it could compete on its own, supported by dramatic improvements in technology and reductions in cost.

 The rise of gas in the U.S.